 Management elected to use multiple economic forecasts in determining the reserve to account for economic uncertainty.
 The forecasts include various projections of gross domestic product, interest rates, property price indices, and employment measures.
 Scenario weighting and model parameters are reviewed for each calculation and updated to reflect facts and circumstances as of the financial statement date.
-The forecasts utilized at March 31, 2024 June 30, 2024 reflect the immediate and longer-term effects of a higher interest rate environment and inflationary conditions compared to recent history.
+The forecasts utilized at June 30, 2024 September 30, 2024 reflect the immediate and longer-term effects of a higher interest rate environment and inflationary conditions compared to recent history.

-As of March 31, 2024 June 30, 2024, management applied qualitative adjustments to the CRE lifetime loss rate, C&I lifetime loss rate, and Retail lifetime loss rate models.
+As of June 30, 2024 September 30, 2024, management applied qualitative adjustments to the CRE lifetime loss rate, C&I lifetime loss rate, and Retail lifetime loss rate models.
 These adjustments addressed model limitations, were based on historical loss patterns, and targeted specific risks within the certain portfolios.
 A general qualitative adjustment was applied to all models to account for general economic uncertainty by placing a greater probability on negative economic forecasts.
-Additional qualitative adjustments factors were applied to capture specific risks in several sub-segments of the commercial, multifamily, portfolio determined to have potential incremental risk relative to the model's results (e.g., office and commercial real estate (includes owner occupied, non-owner occupied, and construction) portfolios specialty vehicle) based on the Company's historical loss experience recent collateral valuations and the loss experience performance trends.
-These adjustments included both positive and negative adjustments and were applied to five different sub-segments with a total impact of the Company's peer group.
-These qualitative adjustments resulted in additions to reserves for all portfolios, \$21.5 million at June 30, 2024.
-Management reviews these factors on a quarterly basis as compared to the model output, market conditions and segment performance evolve.
+Additional qualitative factors were applied to capture specific risks in several sub-segments of the portfolio determined to have potential incremental risk relative to the model's results (e.g., office and specialty vehicle) based on recent collateral valuations and performance trends.
+These adjustments included both positive and negative adjustments and were applied to five different sub-segments with a total impact of \$21.5 million \$23.2 million at June 30, 2024 September 30, 2024.
+Management reviews these factors on a quarterly basis as market conditions and segment performance evolve.